 All the information you need to determine if a company is likely to have success with your product is already out there–it’s finding it when you need it that’s the key.
 Using a sales intelligence tool will help you find all the relevant information about your prospects.

-When you connect with companies that you've proactively identified as a good fit although they haven’t demonstrated an interest in your product or service yet, you’re not really cold calling anymore.
-This extra work will pay off as you see your hit-rate go up in every step of the sales process.
+When you connect with companies that you've proactively identified as a good fit, although they haven’t demonstrated an interest in your product or service yet, you’re not really cold-calling anymore.
+This extra work will pay off as you see your hit rate go up at every step of the sales process.

 2. Research the prospect before you reach out

 You’re stressed about reaching this month's quota, your manager is breathing down your neck, and your dog ate your ...
 There are no real or unreal, good excuses for not researching every company you reach out to beforehand while prospecting.
 You can’t deliver value if you don’t know your prospect's pain points and needs.